Fight Credit Report Problems With The Fair Credit Reporting Act

 Call 888-595-9111 with all of the information concerning your potential case, OR complete the form on this page to request a phone call back to find out if you do indeed have a case.

 The FCRA requires you to identify the items on your report that you think are inaccurate, outdated or wrong and to go through a dispute procedure with a credit reporting agency so the law office will consult with you on whether you have adequately completed that process or you need to initiate the dispute process from the beginning.
-Don’t worry, the Fair Credit attorneys will provide assistance and guidance through the process, and you can find any forms that you may need in the “Download Resources” box at the beginning of this page.
+Don’t worry, the Fair Credit attorneys will provide assistance and guidance through the process, and you can find any forms that you may need in the “Download Resources” box at the beginning of this page, including the initial credit repair letter/credit report dispute letter you will need to send.

 Once you have completed that process (or if you already have) you will be asked to provide information outlining the facts of your potential case, your dispute letters to the credit bureaus, and copies of your credit reports.